NagaLakshmi477/ansible/README.md

 ## Disadvantages of Shell Scripting

-- No proper error handling
+- No proper error handling : If something goes wrong, it doesn’t clearly tell you what happened or why
-- Difficult to manage across multiple servers (not scalable)
+- Difficult to manage across multiple servers (not scalable) : It works fine on one or two machines, but when you have 10, 100, or 1000 servers, it becomes diffcult
 - Assumes a homogeneous environment
 - Syntax is sometimes hard to understand
 - Password security is not built-in
 - Scripts are not idempotent (re-running may cause issues)

+**💡 Idempotent**

+If you run the same command, action, or script many times,
+➡️ the final result stays the same every time.

+**⚠️ Not Idempotent**

+If you run the same command multiple times,
+➡️ the result keeps changing — it might add duplicates, throw errors, or mess things up.

 ---

 # Configuration Management

-Configuration Management is the process of provisioning and configuring servers for application hosting.
-It involves:
+Configuration Management is the process of **setting up and managing servers automatically**.
+It means we can run our applications without having to manually set up everything ourselves.

+It usually involves:

 - Installing required packages
 - Setting up programming languages
 - Creating folders and users
 - Downloading the code
 - Installing dependencies
-- Creating systemd/systemctl services
+- Creating `systemd` / `systemctl` services
-- Starting the service/server
+- Starting the service or server

 ### Flow:

-1. Provision server
+1. Provision server: This just means getting a new server ready to use
-2. Configure (as described above)
+2. Configure server: Set up the server so it can run your app.
 3. Deploy application:
    - Remove old versions
    - Download new version